What is a FIT file?

 The exact contents depend on the device and the activity.

-For TRIPS calibration, heart rate and terrain exposure usually make the file much more useful.
+For TRIPS calibration, heart rate and terrain exposure improve the file's value.

 What kind of data can be found in FIT files